pranswarup/rccl_test/README.md

 # RCCL Test Example

-This is a simple CUDA program that demonstrates the use of RCCL (ROCm Collective Communications Library) for multi-GPU collective operations.
+This is a simple program that demonstrates the use of RCCL (ROCm Collective Communications Library) for multi-GPU collective operations.

 ## Overview